korkje/adt/readme.md

 ### Default cases

-If you want to handle all any unmatched variant, you can use the `def` symbol to specify a default case:
+If you want, you can omit one or more cases and specify a default case instead:

 ```typescript
 const color = adt({